 Remember that it is about the overall value.
 For some (like myself) the main card benefits may be all you need to make the card worth it meaning that the annual credits are just a bonus to help add more value to the card.

 If you plan on adding additional Platinum Cards to your account for authorized users, you'll want to factor that in as well as it will cost extra.
-You can add up to 3 additional Platinum Cards for $175 (total) and every additional Platinum Card after that will cost you $175 each.
+Each additional Platinum Card will cost you $195 per year.

 Additional Cardholders will receive most of the same benefits as the Primary Cardholder minus the annual credits.
 Each additional Platinum cardholder will receive: